sustech-cs304/team-project-25spring-team23/report1-team23.md

 6. Game mode

-   Design different game modes, including single-player, pve, and pvp modes for completing quests.
-Allow players to freely choose pvp or pve modes, and enter missions or racing modes at specific locations on the map
+   Design different game modes, including single-player for completing tasks, pve mode, and pvp mode.
+Allow players to freely choose pvp or pve mode, and enter missions or racing modes at specific locations on the map.
+In single-player mode, players can complete certain tasks, such as staying in the air for five seconds or not colliding.
+In pvp or pve mode, players need to race with other vehicles on certain routes.

 ## Unfunctional Requirements